WeR-stats/workshops/setup_cloud_machine_data_science/notes.md

   - add the CRAN address to the list of trusted packages repositories
     ~~~
-    echo -e "\n# CRAN REPOSITORY\ndeb https://cloud.r-project.org/bin/linux/ubuntu xenial-cran35/\n" | sudo tee -a /etc/apt/sources.list
+    echo -e "\n# CRAN REPOSITORY\ndeb https://cloud.r-project.org/bin/linux/ubuntu bionic-cran35/\n" | sudo tee -a /etc/apt/sources.list
     ~~~

     Notice that the above command:
-    - presumes that the installed OS version is **16.04 LST**.
-For different versions, change the word `xenial` with the correct adjective using [this list](https://en.wikipedia.org/wiki/Ubuntu_version_history) as a reference.
-In particular, the newest LTS version **18.04** is named `bionic`.
+    - presumes that the installed OS version is **18.04 LST**.
+For previous versions of the *Ubuntu* distribution, change the word `bionic` with the correct adjective using [this list](https://en.wikipedia.org/wiki/Ubuntu_version_history) as a reference.
+In particular, the previous *16.04* LTS version is named `xenial`.
     - connects to  `cran.rstudio.com`, which is the the generic redirection service from *RStudio*, but it's also possible to switch to a static closer location (according to the chosen VM region, not the user's location!) using [this list](https://cran.r-project.org/mirrors.html).
   - download and add the *public key* of the CRAN maintainer [Michael Rutter](https://launchpad.net/~marutter/+archive/ubuntu/rrutter) to the apt keyring:
     ~~~